Revised: May 16, 2023

 - International test takers may be subject to additional requirements.
 Those requirements are located at sat.org/international.

-- If you ordered the Question-and-Answer-Service (QAS) and it isn’t available for your test date and testing location, you’ll be notified and your fee will be refunded.
+- If you ordered the Question-and-Answer-Service ("QAS) for the paper and pencil SAT and it isn’t available for your test date and testing location, you'll be notified and your fee will be refunded.

 - In certain cases, including where there is unexpected volume in a particular area or for test security or safety reasons, College Board reserves the right to move you to a different test site or to a subsequent test administration.